 Our Legal Take

-Gas station and convenience store patrons have a right to feel safe and secure while on the premises.
-The level of security provided at the gas station is of significance, and is a relevant consideration when analyzing whether this shooting may have been prevented.
+Business patrons and guests have a right to feel safe and secure while on the premises that they are visiting.
+The level of security provided at the subject property is of significance, and is a relevant consideration when analyzing whether this shooting may have been prevented.
 The following questions are also important in assessing whether this incident may have been avoided:

 - Have there been prior violent incidents near or on the property?